shahaamir4u/CO2Calculator/README.md

 The above **commands** will inform the user how to use the program using the command **co2-calculator**.

-Please use the following *commands* to run various scenarios as:
+Please use the following *command examples* to run various scenarios as:
 1. To check CO2 equivalent between to cities.\
    *co2-calculator --start "delhi" --end "bangalore" --transportation-method large-petrol-car*\
     Output: Your trip caused 589.5 kg of CO2-equivalent.